emiliolehoucq/stats-modeling-in-R/README.md

 21. Plot the logistic regression line and a smoothing line.

-# Hierarchical modeling
+## Hierarchical modeling

 Download the 6th wave of the World Values Survey.
 Read it in R.

-1. In the same plot, graph the relation between people’s valuation of science and technology (V197) and their education (V248) for all countries (V2) in the survey.
+XX.
+In the same plot, graph the relation between people’s valuation of science and technology (V197) and their education (V248) for all countries (V2) in the survey.
 Treat education as a continuous variable.

 Note: For the next exercises, recode education as a three-level factor (0 for no formal education, 1 for incomplete or complete primary education, and 1 for complete or incomplete secondary education of any type)—this will make the estimation faster.
 Also, consider that individual observations are nested within countries.
 Finally, model intercepts as random effects unless otherwise indicated.

-2. Model people’s valuation of science and technology as a function of their education.
+XX.
+Model people’s valuation of science and technology as a function of their education.
 Treat education as a random effect.

-3. Model people’s valuation of science and technology as a function of their education and the grand mean of how important religion is in people’s lives (so, before doing this, you need to grand-mean-center V9).
+XX.
+Model people’s valuation of science and technology as a function of their education and the grand mean of how important religion is in people’s lives (so, before doing this, you need to grand-mean-center V9).
 Treat education as a fixed effect.

-4. Model people’s valuation of science and technology as a function of their education interacted with the grand mean of how important religion is in people’s lives.
+XX.
+Model people’s valuation of science and technology as a function of their education interacted with the grand mean of how important religion is in people’s lives.
 Treat education as a random effect and the intercept as a fixed effect.

-5. Recode people’s valuation of science as a binary variable (0 for 1 to 5 and 1 for 6 to 10).
+XX.
+Recode people’s valuation of science as a binary variable (0 for 1 to 5 and 1 for 6 to 10).
 Model it as a function of their education with a logit link function.
 Treat education as a fixed effect.